 To use Impress for more than very simple slide shows requires some knowledge of the elements which the slides contain.
 Slides containing text use styles to determine the appearance of that text.
-Slides containing objects are created the same way that drawings are created in Draw.
-For this reason, we recommend that you also study Chapter 3 (Working with Templates and Styles) and Chapter 7 (Getting Started with Draw).
+Graphic objects are created the same way that drawings are created in Draw.
+For this reason, we recommend that you also study Chapter 3 (Using Styles and Templates) and Chapter 7 (Getting Started with Draw) in this book.
+You may also wish to consult the Draw Guide for details.